The EU in the world - labour market

 - Employment rates by sex, age and educational attainment level (%) (lfsa_ergaed)

-- Part-time employment as percentage of the total employment, by sex and age (%) (lfsa_eppga)
+- Temporary employees as percentage of the total number of employees, by sex, age and citizenship (%) (lfsa_etpgan)

 - Total unemployment - LFS series (lfsa_unemp)